-In addition to the 346,261 shares of common stock and Pre-Funded Warrants issued in the September 2023 Offering, the Company issued Series A warrants to purchase up to 346,261 shares of common stock and Series B warrants to purchase up to 173,131 shares of common stock.
-The Series A and Series B warrants have an exercise price of \$11.55 per share and are exercisable on the effective date of stockholder approval of the shares issuable pursuant to the warrants.
-The Series A warrants have a five-year term and the Series B warrants have a two-year term from the initial exercise date.
+For each of the 346,261 shares of common stock and Pre-Funded Warrants issued in the September 2023 Offering, the Company issued Series A warrants to purchase up to 346,261 shares of common stock and Series B warrants to purchase up to 173,131 shares of common stock.
+The Series A and Series B warrants have an exercise price of \$11.55 per share and became exercisable on the effective date of stockholder approval of the shares issuable pursuant to the warrants.
+The Series A warrants have a five-year term and the Series B warrants have a two-year term from the initial exercise date of November 3, 2023.
+The Company evaluated the warrants for liability or equity classification in accordance with the provisions of ASC Topic 480, Distinguishing Liabilities from Equity, and ASC Topic 815, Derivatives and Hedging, and determined that equity treatment was appropriate.

-The Company evaluated the Pre-Funded Warrants for liability or equity classification in accordance with the provisions of ASC Topic 480, Distinguishing Liabilities from Equity, and ASC Topic 815, Derivatives and Hedging, and determined that equity treatment was appropriate.
 The Company valued the Pre-Funded Warrants to purchase 260,260 shares of common stock based on their issuance date fair value of \$3,006,008.
-As of September 30, 2023, none of the Pre-Funded Warrants had been exercised.
+As of December 31, 2023, all of the Pre-Funded Warrants relating to the September 2023 public offering had been exercised.

 In connection with the September 2023 Offering, the Company issued placement agent warrants to purchase up to 17,313 shares of common stock.
-The placement agent warrants have an exercise price of \$11.55 per share.
+The placement agent warrants have an exercise price of \$14.44 per share.
 These warrants have a five-year term ending September 11, 2028.